warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/screenreader.md

 #### Add a visual text summary

-In some cases everyone can benefit from a textual summary, in which case it can be added as a title, description or caption to the graph.
+In some cases, everyone can benefit from a textual summary, in which case it can be added as a title, description, or caption to the graph.

 #### Alternative text should be concise
 Everything that's inside the alternative text of an image gets read in one go to screen reader users, with no possibility to skip text.
 If lots of data points need to be read, other solutions may be better.